chimera-linux/cports/Packaging.md

   specify dependencies on `pkgconf` files (`pc:foo`), executable commands (`cmd:foo`) and shared libraries (`so:libfoo.so.1`, though this is not recommended).
 Keep in mind that "virtual" dependencies like that are not checked, since they might have multiple providers.
+Also, in a lot of cases dependencies are automatic.
+You should not specify any dependencies that would already be covered by the scanner.
 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.